(An AI rendering of what Mareekh Process, a hybrid power generation concept for Mars, may look like.)

 (Current iteration of the Mareekh Process, US patent 11,421,559 B1, showing a common injector for HPFS ScW and LPFS flash steam.)

 This configuration solved the two major problems; injection of saturated steam in the turbine, and propagation of the saturated steam.
 The supercritical water at 550c from HPFS exits at an immense pressure of 300 bar, and superheats the saturated steam from LPFS, and its pressure drives the saturated steam towards the turbine through a powerful Venturi Effect.
-Through carefully adjusting the masses of the flash saturated steam from LPFS and supercritical water from HPFS, superheated steam at 195 degree c and 2 bar pressure can be formed and injected into the turbine.
+Through carefully adjusting the masses of the flash saturated steam from LPFS and supercritical water from HPFS, superheated steam at 195 degree c and 2 bar pressure can be created and injected into the turbine.
 Our calculations suggest flash steam from LPFS at 87c and supercritical water from HPFS at 550c in a ratio of 2:1 injected together into the turbine housing will create a superheated steam of 195 degree c.
 In our calculations, we have used the inlet steam pressure of 2 bars which can be achieved through the cross-section size of the high pressure turbine housing.

 (A labelled diagram of the Mareekh process)